 The interaction between the two tax systems was complex and gave rise to significant administrative burdens.
 For instance, as discussed in more detail below, Chilean entities were required to maintain four separate tax registries to determine the taxation of their shareholders, regardless of the tax system that had been selected.
-Furthermore, there were instances where companies within the same corporate group had opted to be taxed under different regimes.
+Furthermore, there were instances in which companies within the same corporate group opted to be taxed under different regimes.

+Withdrawal of Profit Attribution System for Large Corporate Taxpayers

-Given the complexity in the income tax system and after over one year of Congressional debate, the ITL was again reformed in 2020 to simplify the system.
-With this tax reform, for taxable years beginning on or after January 1, 2020, the profit attribution system is no longer available for large corporate taxpayers; it is only available for small and mid-size enterprises, i.e., enterprises with annual sales revenues of 75,000 development units (approximately US$2.5 million) or less.
-Therefore, for taxable years beginning on January 1, 2020, companies with annual sales revenues in excess of that amount can only be subject to the partial integration system.
-The first category tax rate was not changed and, therefore, continues to be levied at 27%.
-Companies that were subject to the profit attribution system became automatically subject to the partial integration system or to the Pro-Pyme regime as of January 1, 2020, without the need to notify the SII.
+Given the complexity of the income tax system, after more than a year of Congressional debate, the ITL was again reformed in 2020 to simplify the system.

+Under this tax reform, for taxable years beginning on or after January 1, 2020, the profit attribution system is no longer available for large corporate taxpayers; it is only available for small and mid-size enterprises, i.e., enterprises with annual sales revenues of 75,000 development units (approximately US$2.5 million) or less.

+Thus, for taxable years beginning on January 1, 2020, companies with annual sales revenues in excess of that amount can only be subject to the partial integration system.
+The first category tax rate was not changed and first category tax therefore continues to be levied at the rate of 27%.
+Companies that were subject to the profit attribution system automatically became subject to the partial integration system or to the Pro-Pyme regime (see V.B.4.c., above) as of January 1, 2020, without having to notify the SII.

-Note: The 2023 Tax Reform Bill, proposed further amendments to the manner in which dividend distributions are taxed.
-The Bill aimed at replacing the partial integration system for resident individuals and nonresident companies and individuals by establishing a specific dividend tax without the right to claim the first category tax as a credit against the surtax or additional tax liability.
-The dividend tax was going to be levied on profit distributions at a rate of 22%, provided the profit distributed was subject to the first category tax.
-However, the Tax Reform Bill was rejected on March 8, 2023, by the Chamber of Deputies.
+Note: The 2023 Tax Reform Bill proposed further amendments to the manner in which dividend distributions are taxed.
+The Bill aimed to replace the partial integration system for resident individuals and nonresident companies and individuals by establishing a specific dividend tax would not have allowed first category tax to be claimed as a credit against the surtax or additional tax liability.
+The dividend tax would have been levied on profit distributions at a rate of 22%, provided the profit distributed was subject to the first category tax.
+However, the Tax Reform Bill was rejected on March 8, 2023 by the Chamber of Deputies.

 (2) Tax Registries

+General

 Owners, partners and shareholders, whether resident or nonresident in Chile, of a business enterprise, including a Chilean PE, are only subject to the surtax or the additional tax when they receive distribution from that enterprise, unless that distribution, or a portion thereof, is either exempt from the surtax or the additional tax, does not constitute income, has been subject to final taxation at the distributing enterprise’s level, or constitutes a return of capital.